ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Discussion

 In its current form, \texttt{ExTraSS} is set up as a domain decomposed 3D NLTE radiative transfer code, which accounts for both photoionization and photoexcitation using the Sobolev formalism.
 It currently does not treat either electron scattering, dust or molecules; each could conceivably have impacts at various epochs in the nebular phase.
 Electron scattering would be important for earlier times, when densities are somewhat higher \citep[see also][]{jerkstrand2017spectra}.
 Dust tends to be more important at later times, as the ejecta cool and dust as well as molecules can begin to form.

 Molecules are a complex topic within nebular phase SNe.
-They can form quite early (e.g. carbon monoxide was detected 112 days after explosion in SN 1987A, \citealt{oliva1987micron}, \citealt{spyromilio1988carbon}) but can can also become depleted onto dust over time \citep{wooden1993airborne}.
-Molecules have been detected in old remnants \citep[e.g. Cas A,][]{rho2024shockingly}, as well as at early times, such as recently in the nearby hydrogen-rich SN 2023ixf \citep{park2025near} as well as a few months after explosion for the Type Ic SN 2020oi \citep{rho2021near}.
+They can form quite early (e.g. carbon monoxide was detected 112 days after explosion in SN~1987A, \citealt{oliva1987micron}, \citealt{spyromilio1988carbon}) but can can also become depleted onto dust over time \citep{wooden1993airborne}.
+Molecules have been detected in old remnants \citep[e.g. Cas A,][]{rho2024shockingly}, as well as at early times, such as recently in the nearby hydrogen-rich SN~2023ixf \citep{park2025near} as well as a few months after explosion for the Type Ic SN~2020oi \citep{rho2021near}.
 Efforts to include molecules for spectral modelling are so far limited to 1-zone or 1D modelling \citep{liu1995oxygen,liljegren2020carbon,liljegren2023molecular,mcleod2024carbon}.

 Other improvements aside from the ones mentioned above, which can be made for \texttt{ExTraSS} in the future, are to account for time dependence, to add additional processes to the rate equations (e.g. charge transfer and collisional ionization, which are not yet treated), or to include free-free absorption in the radiative transfer.
-Models which have been used so far \citep[][submitted]{vanbaal2023modelling,vanbaal2024diagnostics} have not included odd-Z elements (e.g. N, Na) many of which are known to have non-negligible emission in the optical range, and these could be included in the future by correcting for the solar abundance ratio, for example.
-Other approximations include to only model up to 100 excitation stages per ion species, which could be relaxed for key ions in future work, and adiabatic expansion and cooling effects are not included.
-As \texttt{ExTraSS} assumes homologous expansion, the $^{56}$Ni-bubble effect \citep{gabler2021infancy} can be accounted for in the hydrodynamical modelling of the input models, but not in the homologous `fast-forwarding' afterwards.
+Models which have been used so far (\vBPI23, \vBPII24, \vBPIII25), have not included odd-Z elements \txtred{aside from the Co created by the radioactive decay of $^{56}$Ni.
+However, several of these elements} (e.g. N, Na) are known to have non-negligible emission in the optical range, and these could be included in the future by correcting for the solar abundance ratio. \txtred{In the 1D-turned-3D model of \J18 which we compared against here, these odd-Z elements were included, and we show that \texttt{ExTraSS} is capable of handling these extra elements.} As \texttt{ExTraSS} assumes homologous expansion, the $^{56}$Ni-bubble effect \citep{gabler2021infancy} can be accounted for in the hydrodynamical modelling of the input models, but not in the homologous `fast-forwarding' afterwards.